 This is quite a shocking fact!!
 If you thought you are offering a great customer experience -Then it’s time to think again!

 Sometimes the lack of looking into details can lead to a disaster.
 This is what happened with K-mart.

 They were definitely measuring CX but not in the right place.
 They measured the overall satisfaction, and everything looked so good.
 But what they really dint see was the relevance.
-People who were satisfied did not spend more, whereas the customer had spent the most were dissatisfied.
-They missed to identify this in the overall picture.
+People who were satisfied did not spend more, whereas the customer who had spent the most were dissatisfied.
+They missed identifying this in the overall picture.

 Does this sound familiar?
 In that case, you have to conduct a CX gap analysis.